See exclusive deals in your area

 The 2017 Kia Optima offers its own take on the right recipe for a mid-size sedan with its European styling, coupe-like roofline, and wide range of engine choices.

-Available in LX, EX, SX, and SXL trim levels, with the 2017 Optima, Kia has created a compelling choice in this crowded segment.
+Available in LX, EX, SX, and SXL trim levels, the 2017 Kia Optima has created a compelling choice in this crowded segment.
 We've rated it a 7.3 out of 10 based on its strong value and styling combination.
 (Read more about how we rate cars.)

 Underneath its taut lines and coupe-esque silhouette sits a vehicle that's very similar to the Hyundai Sonata.
 Like the Sonata, the Optima squares off against the Toyota Camry, Honda Accord, Mazda 6, the Ford Fusion, and the Subaru Legacy.